-Other than the reasons contained in this article, statistics show that engaging a personal injury lawyer will result in higher compensation.
+Statistics show that engaging a personal injury lawyer will result in higher compensation.
 Data published by the Motor Accident Insurance Commission suggest that injured victims receive average payouts of $90,000 if they use a lawyer but only $8,000 if they don’t.

 Even after accounting for legal fees, you are going to be much better off for having engaged a personal injury lawyer to represent you to prepare your case properly, with all the appropriate evidence required to maximise your entitlements.
 See our blog for actual pay out results for our clients.